Volkswagen Jetta extended warranty coverage

 How much does a Volkswagen Jetta extended warranty cost?

-For a Volkswagen Jetta, an extended warranty from a third-party extended warranty provider typically costs around $1,000 to $4,000 for bumper-to-bumper coverage, according to our research.
+A third-party extended warranty for a Volkswagen Jetta typically costs $1,000 to $4,000 for bumper-to-bumper coverage, according to our research.
 In general, quotes for extended auto warranties vary based on the coverage level you choose, the vehicle’s age and mileage, the deductible amount, your location and other factors.

-Extended warranty prices can vary a lot by company.
-Shop around to make sure you get a good deal.
+Extended warranty prices can vary widely by company.
+In general, it’s best to shop around and compare quotes to make sure you get a good deal.

 For context, the typical cost of an extended warranty is around $1,000 per year of coverage for a bumper-to-bumper plan.
 For a lower price, you can opt for a powertrain plan or one that covers less than a bumper-to-bumper warranty.
 Just be aware that lower-tier plans typically cover very few parts.